SenatorSteven/microbar/README.md

 # microbar
-A simple information bar for the X Window System.
+A simple text-based status bar for the X Window System.